martinbutler/simon/README.md

   * Enter Search Criteria: input box
     - Typeahead: includes a typeahead option, should the search field have a limited number of distinct values, which is the case for the 'chrom' field.
 I implemented this feature to give users a selectable option, in addition to ensuring more accurate queries
       - Typeahead dropdown: for better UX, height has been limited, but scrollable.
 Is responsive and will adjust height on mobile devices.
-      - Typeahead items: are sorted using an alpha-numeric sort to provide user with a more normalized ordering of the data.
+      - Typeahead items: are sorted using a natural sort factory I created to provide the user with a more natural ordering of the data.
     - Validation: includes validation rules:
       - search criteria must be at least one character
-      - if there is typeahead, then the search criteria must be a member of the typeahead data
+      - if there is typeahead data, then the search criteria must be a member of that typeahead data
-    - Keyboard events: if user presses enter while in the input box, it will fire an event to perform query if search criteria passes validation.
-This option provides user with a more natural interaction and eliminates the need for the user to click the search button.
+    - Keyboard events: if user presses the enter key while the focus is in the input box, it will fire an event to perform the search query if the search criteria passes validation.
+This option provides the user with a more natural interaction and eliminates the need for the user to click the search button.

   * Search Button: remains disabled until search criteria has been met in the Enter Search Criteria input box.

-  * Select Style: is a select that user can select from 4 different styles for their results table.
+  * Select Style: is a select that the user can select from 4 different styles for their results table.
-    - Will only be disabled if when there are results to be displayed.
+    - Will only be enabled if the search query garners results.

-  * Error Msg: will be displayed if query garners no results.
+  * Error Msg: will be displayed if the query garners no results.
     - will include the user's search criteria in the message.

 3. Results area:
   * will only display if there are results from a query
-  * Export to CSV Button: Gives the user the flexibility of downloading their results in the CSV file.
-It includes the a header row.
+  * Export to CSV Button: Gives the user the flexibility of downloading their results into a CSV file, which will inlcude a header row.
-  * Clear Sorting Button: give the user to reset any sorting they may have done.
+  * Clear Sorting Button: gives the user the option to reset any sorting they may have done.
   * Table:
     - Header: All fields are sortable, both ascending and descending.
     - Table View Options: